cttengsfmta/mobility-data-specification/provider/README.md

 # Mobility Data Specification: **Provider**

 This specification contains a data standard for *mobility as a service* providers to define a RESTful API for municipalities to access on-demand.
+See the [common section](../common/README.md) for definitions shared between specification documents.

 ## Table of Contents